cavit99/Start-EC2/README.md

 - **Flexible Network Design**: The script supports the creation of a highly secure instance within a private Virtual Private Cloud (VPC) without an internet gateway using AWS PrivateLink.
 However, this is optional, and users can choose to have their instance within a VPC that includes an internet gateway if they prefer, without needing to expose any ports to the internet.

+- **Automated Updates for User-Defined Applications**: The `config.yaml` file includes a `user_data` section that is executed upon EC2 instance launch.
+This feature enables automatic updates for repositories, extensions, and ComfyUI custom nodes, among other elements.

 ## Getting Started

 These instructions will guide you on how to use this script for starting and connecting to an EC2 instance.